samirak93/iCXMedia_DS/readme.md

 y_pred=clf.predict(X_test)
 ```

-The initial micro-average of the model was around `93 %` which can be improved by using `cross validation`
+The initial micro-average of the model was around `93 %`, which is good but can be improved by
+using additional methods like `cross validation` for training model
-and `Randomized search` to find best hyper-parameters.
+and `Randomized search` to find best hyper-parameters for the model.

 ```
 n_estimators = [int(x) for x in np.linspace(start = 200, stop = 2000, num = 10)]